Questions and Answers

 How can I find out what loans we currently service?

-The Portfolio file is generated on request for lenders using the FHA Connection on the Internet.
-A Portfolio file is generated monthly for lenders using the Alternate Report Retrieval process (secure file transfer process) and is available on or about the first day of the month).
+The Portfolio report file is generated on request for lenders using the FHA Connection on the Internet.
+A Portfolio file is available on a weekly and monthly basis for lenders using the Alternate Report Retrieval process (secure file transfer process).

 How is a change in the servicer of a loan reported to HUD?